 I hope this is of assistance.”

-The last run of the first generation trams took place on the evening of Friday 16th November 1956.
+On a historical note the last run of the first generation trams took place on the evening of Friday 16th November 1956.
 Special tickets were issued for those wanting to travel in the last procession.
 The trams gathered at Braids to travel to Shrubhill.
 The leading Tram was number 228, followed by 229, 45, 227, 48, 83, 223, 224, 215, and 88.
 When number 88 was the only tram left it was met by tram number 172 (the white decorated last tram) which arrived in front.
 These two trams 172 and 88 were then met at Belhaven Terrace, near to Morningside Station, and followed at the rear by tram number 217 with local councillors and other dignitaries.

 Edinburgh & District Tramways Co.
 Ltd. built the first prototype cable tram, number 112, in 1897.
 This company and laterally the Edinburgh Corporation Tramways Co. at their Shrubhill Works, built, or rebuilt, a total of 250 trams, the last one built was in 1950, and numbered 225.